AndreeaMica/Proiect-TM/README.md

    ### 2.5 Test execution

-   -    Test cases are executed on the created on the Cycle Summary
+   -    Test cases were executed from the created Cycle Summary
    -    Bugs were created based on the failed test cases
    -    API test cases were executed
    -    Full regression pack was executed

    ### 2.6 Test completion

- As the Exit criterias were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team.
+ As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team.

    ### 2.7 Test monitoring and control

    -   Generate periodic reports to check the project status for the executed test cases and status for the converge of the business requirements.
    -   Traceability matrix was generated
-   -   Test execution was generated, the final report shows that a number of X tests have failed of a total of X tests.
+   -   Test execution was generated, the final report shows that a number of 7 tests have failed of a total of 21 tests.
    -   A number of 21 test cases were planned for execution and all of them were executed
    -   A number of 7 bugs were found, from which the priority is high and medium.